AVEVA/OMF-Docs/documentation/types/type-messages.md

 | `extrapolation` | Optional data mode used to provide consistency when reading values.
 Supported values include `all`, `none`, `forward`, and `backward`. |
 | `properties` | Key-value pairs defining the properties of a static or dynamic Type.
 Required unless the Type defines enum. |

+If the `action` header value is `delete` then only `id` is required.
+All other keywords are ignored.

 The `id` cannot begin with the character sequence __.
 This has been reserved for predefined Types.
 Currently the only supported predefined Type is [__Link](xref:linkType).
 The `id` property is referenced when creating instances of Types in Container and Data messages, or when creating other Types that include this Type as a referenced Type.

 The `version` is used to supply information about the Type definition and is stored as meta data.